M-I-Theogene/GROUP3-22RP03084-22RP01832-EVENTTICKETING/README.md

-# EventMint - USSD Event Ticketing System
+# USSD Event Ticketing System

 A USSD-based event ticketing system that allows users to purchase event tickets and manage events using their mobile phones.
 Built with PHP and integrated with Africa's Talking for SMS notifications.